 - It is important for jobseekers and others to comply with benefit requirements to avoid sanctions (a cut in their benefit payment).
-If residents are sanctioned, they can ask the jobcentre for a hardship payment and can also request a reconsideration and appeal. - If benefit is stopped possibly due to a sanction or being found fit for work it may affect other benefits and will need quick action.
-They should therefore get benefit advice and contact the City Council's Housing Benefit section and Jobcentre without delay.
-See below for details. - Missing time limits and ignoring instructions can cause problems.
+If residents are sanctioned, they can ask the jobcentre for a hardship payment and can also request a reconsideration and appeal. - If benefit is stopped possibly due to a sanction or being found fit for work it may affect other benefits and will need quick action. - Missing time limits and ignoring instructions can cause problems.
 Encourage residents to understand time limits, claim on time and read communications from the benefit office including in their Universal Credit online account.